 When questions about tithing are asked of modern pop-apologists, it is common to hear them respond that there is no strict tithe in the Catholic Church, noting that CCC 2041 on the obligation of the faithful to support the material needs of the Church does not state any requisite percentile: “‘You shall help to provide for the needs of the Church’ means that the faithful are obliged to assist with the material needs of the Church, each according to his own ability’ (CCC 2041).

+Of course, the tithe as practiced historically was not a voluntary contribution of ten percent.
 It may seem questionable to the modern Catholic why the tithe as an exaction was every considered prudent by the Church; why not rely exclusively on free-will offerings, as is the case today in most parts of the world?
-This would make the giving more authentic and prevent the faithful from resenting the tithe as a "church tax."
+This would make the giving more authentic and prevent the faithful from resenting the tithe as a “church tax.”

 Interestingly enough, the legislators of the late-medieval period who instituted the civilly-enforced tithe did so with the desire to spare congregations from constant demands on their flocks for their pastors’ livelihood or the upkeep of the Church, which was both onerous to the laity who had to endure them as well as beneath the dignity of the sacred ministers to engage is such pleading.
 Only parishioners sufficiently capable of making free-will offerings were solicited, and this was done in private, usually in an in-home visitation by the priest.